bateso88/CV/README.md

 - GCSEs: Eight A*s and one A
 - Intermediate Mathematical Olympiad: Won a medal for my score in the Maclaurin round, as one of the top 100 candidates countrywide.

-That in some arguable way make you a better software developer or well-rounded person

 ## Other Interests, Hobbies & Skills

 - Good French, intermediate German and basic Spanish.
-- Cycling/Long-Distance Sports - Have completed various long-distance rides including: London-Paris, Amsterdam-Dunkerque, Bilbao-Barcelona-Le Havre and numerous races.
+- Cycling/Long-Distance Sports - I've completed various long-distance rides, including: London-Paris, Amsterdam-Dunkerque, Bilbao-Barcelona-Le Havre and numerous races.
 Kayaked the length of the Thames.
-Competed in the Blenheim Triathlon, the London marathon and Pyongyang half marathon.
+Competed in the Blenheim Triathlon, the London marathon and the Pyongyang half marathon.
 - Travel/Adventure - Worked in a hotel in Courchevel for 5 months for the ski season.
 Volunteered in a Romanian orphanage.
 Worked in a bar in La Paz.
 Converted a van into a campervan to travel Europe.

-Any cool stuff that makes you a super part of a software development team